Nippon Sheet Glass: Pilkington

 In 1986, Pilkington bought Libbey Owens Ford.
-Following an agreed acquisition of 20% of Pilkington of the United Kingdom in 2001, in 2006, NSG purchased the residual 80% of shares.
+Following an agreed acquisition of 20% of Pilkington of the United Kingdom in 2001, in 2006, NSG purchased the remaining 80% of shares.

 Present

 Founded in 1918, NSG acquired the leading UK-based glass manufacturer Pilkington plc in June 2006.
-Today, the company has combined sales of approximately JPY 600 billion, with manufacturing operations in 29 countries and sales in 130 countries, employing some 28,500 people worldwide.
+Today, the company has combined sales of approximately JPY 800 billion, with manufacturing operations in 29 countries and sales in 130 countries, employing some 25 thousand people worldwide.

-The Group's Flat Glass businesses, encompassing Building Products and Automotive Products, account for 90 per cent of annual sales, with the balance being in Specialty Glass.
-The Specialty Glass business covers a number of niche markets, the most important of which are in displays and optical products for printers and copiers.
+The Group's Flat Glass businesses, encompassing Building Products and Automotive Products, account for 90 per cent of annual sales, with the balance being in Technical Glass (Creative Technology Business).
+The Creative Technology business covers a number of niche markets, including lenses for printers and scanners, specialty glass fibers and glass flakes, mainly glass cord, which is a reinforcing material for timing belts, and Fine Glass products.

-Geographically, 42 per cent of the Group's sales are in Europe, 28 per cent in Japan and 13 per cent in North America, with the rest primarily in South America, Southeast Asia and China.
+Geographically, approximately 40 per cent of the Group's sales are in Europe, 25 per cent in Asia including Japan and 35 per cent in North America and South America.